paulparkinson/podsofkon/README.md

 - Oracle Backend For Spring Boot (the backend uses Spring Boot already)
 - Oracle Backend For Mobile for mobile support
 - Globally Distributed Database as part of 99.999% reliability along with Oracle Database Saga Engine, Reservationless locking, Auto-compensating datatypes, and use in APEX workflow.
-- Spatial for VR
+- Oracle Spatial and Graph for VR
-- Spatial for MR
+- Oracle Spatial and Graph for MR
-- Haptics for XR
+- Oracle For Haptics for XR

 ### Contributions of source code or ideas are extremely welcome - authors will be added to the repos and game credits...